 These 16 Texas BBQ Recipes will keep your taste buds happy all year long.
 This style of BBQ brings so much flavor to the table.
 Here you’ll find savory brisket, mouth-watering ribs, and the recipes featured here will satisfy any meat lover’s cravings.
 Whether hosting a summer cookout or just looking to satisfy your hunger, these Texas BBQ recipes will not disappoint!

-What is Texas Barbecue?
+What is Real Texas Barbecue?

-4 Types of Texas BBQ
+4 Types of Texas Barbecue Traditions

-- West Texas focuses on hot and fast grilling of meats like sausages, ribs, steaks, and chicken.
+- West Texas Barbecue focuses on hot and fast grilling of meats like sausages, ribs, steaks, and chicken.
 Now, let’s get started exploring these 16 Texas BBQ recipes!

-This pulled pork method starts with an injection marinade, followed by a good dose of seasonings to form a beautiful bark on the surface of the roast.
+This pulled pork method starts with an injection marinade, followed by a good dose of spices to form a beautiful bark on the surface of the roast.
 Plan on a cooking time of 7-10 hours or more for a 6-8 pound pork roast.
 You’ll end up with a tender, juicy pulled pork perfect for sandwiches and tastes out of this world!